 Democracy is threatened by the inverted form of totalitarianism resulting from the free-market ideology.
 Is the Founding Fathers’ defiance against democracy an antecedent to its “management” today?

-This post is part of a reading series on Democracy Incorporated by Sheldon S. Wolin.
-To quickly access all chapters, please click here.
+| This post is part of a reading series on Democracy Incorporated by Sheldon S. Wolin.
+To quickly access all chapters, open the book title tab on the Authors & Books page.
 Disclaimer: This chapter summary is personal work and an invitation to read the book itself for a detailed view of all the author’s ideas. |

 At that stage in the reading of Democracy Incorporated, we know that an inverted totalitarian regime, “precisely because of its inverted character, emerges, not as an abrupt regime change or dramatic rupture but as evolutionary.”
 Any totalitarian regime, however, is necessarily ideological.
 In the United States, a “free market” dogma backs corporatocracy’s inverted totalitarianism.
 Still, “How does good old American pragmatism, supposedly the least ideological, most practical of public philosophies, become the unwitting agent of a regime with affinities to the most ideological systems?”